melohub-xbit/LangStar/README_bk.md

 ## Features

-Dialecto offers a variety of features to help users learn new languages:
+LangStar offers a variety of features to help users learn new languages:

 - **Gamified Learning:**
     - **Leaderboards:** Track user progress and compete with others.